What is the Rapture?

 Behold, I tell you a mystery: We shall not all sleep, but we shall all be changed in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.
 (1 Corinthians 15:51-52)

-The Apostle Paul was well versed in the Torah.
+Paul may be using “last trump” from the roman military as an analogy.
+Or it could be a reference to something else.
+The Apostle Paul was well versed in the Old Testament.
 He used the scriptures to prove that Jesus was the Christ.
-You can see his frequent references to the Torah in his letter to the Corinthians.
+You can see his frequent references to the Old Testament in his letter to the Corinthians.
 He illustrates the feasts as a type and shadow to the redemptive work of the Lord Jesus Christ.
 Paul says in Colossians 2:17 that the feasts were “a shadow of things to come, but the substance is of Christ.”
-He refers to Christ as our Passover, our Unleavend Bread, and our Firstfruits.
-When Paul mentions the last trumpet he is making reference to something in the Torah.
-What was Paul referring to?
-The context for Paul’s “last trumpet” is found in the book of Numbers, specifically chapters 2, 9, 10 and 33.
-To understand what Paul meant by the last trump first read the book of Numbers.
+He refers to Christ as our Passover, our Unleavend Bread, and our First-fruits in his letter to the Corinthians.
+When Paul mentions the last trumpet he may be making a reference to something in the Old Testament.
+What could Paul be referring to?
+Paul’s reference to the “last trump” may refer to something found in the book of Numbers, specifically chapters 2, 9, 10 and 33.
+To understand what Paul may have meant by the “last trump” first read the book of Numbers.
 It is a story of the congregation of Israel in the wilderness.

 The Congregation in the wilderness

-Stephen the first martyr mentions God in the midst of the congregation in the wilderness in his preaching to the Jews in Acts 7:38.
+Stephen, the first Christian martyr, mentions “the congregation in the wilderness” in his preaching to the Jews in Acts 7:38 which can be seen as an illustration of the church.
 Numbers 2 records how the 12 tribes of Israel were encamped around the Tent of Meeting.
 The order given is east first, south second, Levites and the tabernacle third, west fourth, and north last.
+Israel’s encampment was shaped like a cross.

 These are the ones who were numbered of the children of Israel by their fathers’ houses.
 All who were numbered according to their armies of the forces were six hundred and three thousand five hundred and fifty.
 But the Levites were not numbered among the children of Israel, just as the LORD commanded Moses.
 Thus the children of Israel did according to all that the LORD commanded Moses; so they camped by their standards and so they broke camp, each one by his family, according to their fathers’ houses.
 (Numbers 2:32-34)